Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/dynamic-conversations-features.md

-## Change Settings for a Model

-Click the option below to see the steps:

-### Change Settings for a Pre-built Model
+## Change Settings for a Pre-built Model